 The foremost lay teacher of Vipassana meditation

-After receiving training from his teacher for 14 years, Mr. Goenka settled in India and began teaching Vipassana in 1969.
-In a country still sharply divided by differences of caste and religion, the courses offered by Mr. Goenka soon attracted thousands of people from every part of society.
+After receiving training from his teacher for fourteen years, Mr Goenka settled in India and began teaching Vipassana in 1969.
+In a country still sharply divided by differences of caste and religion, the courses offered by Mr Goenka soon attracted thousands of people from every part of society.
 In addition, many people from countries around the world came to join courses in Vipassana meditation.

-Over a period of almost 45 years, Mr. Goenka and the teachers appointed by him taught hundreds of thousands of people in courses in India and other countries, East and West.
-Today, meditation centers established under his guidance are operating in Asia, Europe, the Americas, Africa and Australasia
+Over a period of almost forty-five years, Mr Goenka and the teachers appointed by him taught hundreds of thousands of people in courses in India and other countries, East and West.
+Today, meditation centres established under his guidance are operating in Asia, Europe, the Americas, Africa and Australasia.

-Mr. Goenka was the recipient of many awards and honors in his lifetime, including a prestigious Padma Awards from the President of India in 2012.
-This is one of the highest civilian awards given by the Indian Government.
+Mr Goenka was the recipient of many awards and honours in his lifetime, including a prestigious Padma Award from the President of India in 2012.
+This is one of the highest civilian awards given by the Indian government.